sc-selections/soundcloud-selections/README.md

 - All music that is found can be instantly played with a single click, saved as a playlist, or added to a "Live Playlist".

-- Adding the Bookmarklet link to your browser bookmarks enables SoundCloud tracks to be bookmarked while browsing the SoundCloud.
+- Adding the Bookmarklet link to your browser bookmarks enables SoundCloud tracks to be bookmarked while browsing SoundCloud.

 ## Technology